 It’s okay to turn your phone off at a certain point.
 Unless it’s really urgent, I can feel okay about replying to business messages during normal business hours.

 How do you find that balance?
-What do you do to take time for yourself in the day, or if its a weekly thing?
+What do you do to take time for yourself in the day, or if it’s a weekly thing?

 I do Zumba and I meditate.
 I make sure to take time for myself.
 Unless I have an enormous presentation, I try very hard to keep my weekend to myself and to maintain space.
 I take a few trips internationally each year to reset.
 There’s not only so much design inspiration but I find that it’s reinvigorating for me so I don’t get burnt out.
 Again, this year has been quite unique and challenging in that sense.